owlet42/kubeflow-docs/docs/user-guide/mlflow.rst

 Introduction
 ============

-`MLFlow <https://www.mlflow.org/>`_ is a platform to streamline machine learning development, including tracking experiments, packaging code into reproducible runs, and sharing and deploying models.
+`MLFlow <https://www.mlflow.org/>`_ is a platform to streamline machine learning (ML) development, including tracking experiments, packaging code into reproducible runs, and sharing and deploying models.

-MLflow-Kubeflow integration requires a relation between MLflow and `MinIO <https://min.io/docs/minio/kubernetes/upstream/index.html>`_ operator, that you will learn more about in the guide.
-MinIO is used to store artifacts produced by MLflow runs (files, models, images, in-memory objects, model summary, etc).
-In the last section of this tutorial, you’ll learn how to access the artifact store using MinIO client or boto3 APIs.
+MLFlow integration with vSphere Enterprise Kubeflow requires a relation between MLFlow and `MinIO <https://min.io/docs/minio/kubernetes/upstream/index.html>`_ operator, which you learn more in this section.
+MinIO is used to store artifacts produced by MLFlow runs (files, models, images, in-memory objects, model summary, etc).
+In the last part of this section, you learn how to access the artifact store using MinIO client or ``boto3`` APIs.

-If you want to know the basic knowledges, please refer to `mlfow-quick-start <https://mlflow.org/docs/latest/quickstart.html#downloading-the-quickstart>`_ and to understand how it works, please refer to `its source code <https://github.com/mlflow/mlflow>`_.
+For the basic knowledge, please refer to `mlfow-quick-start <https://mlflow.org/docs/latest/quickstart.html#downloading-the-quickstart>`_ and to understand how it works, please refer to its `source code <https://github.com/mlflow/mlflow>`_.

 Get started
 ===========